bbanting/react-trial/README.md

 # React Yahtzee

 My first react project.
 A web version of a favourite game.
+See the most recent deployment at https://bbanting.github.io/react-yahtzee/.

 ## TODO:
 - Endgame stats overlay